ITzTravelInTime/TINU/README.md

 - This is a no-profit project, born only to let people to create macOS install medias in a more simple way and also to let them learn how to create this kind of apps.

 # Credits:
-- Apple for macos and installer apps and scripts
+- Apple for macos and installer apps and scripts.
 - Special tahnks to:
 Francesco Perchiazzi, Nicola Tomarelli, Roberto Sciortino, Raffaele Sonnessa, Ermanno Nicoletti, Tommaso Dimatore, Michele Vitiello Bonaventura, Massimiliano Faralli, Davide Dessì, Giorgio Dall'Aglio, Peter Paul Chato, the Facebook group ["Italian Hackintosh group!!"](https://www.facebook.com/groups/Italia.hackintosh/?fref=ts), the Telegram group ["Hackintosh Italia"](https://t.me/Hackintoshitalia).
 - Gianmarco Gargiulo for the New app icon and usb drive image.
 - Thomas Tempelmann for help with the UI, grammar and the code.
-- Pietro Caruso (ITzTravelInTime) for creating, maintaing and developing this project.
+- Pietro Caruso (ITzTravelInTime) project creator, maintainer and main developer.

+# Copyright
+Copyright (C) 2017-2021 Pietro Caruso (ITzTravelInTime)

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.